loganbwu/Timestamper/README.md

 ## Usage

-1. Run `app.py`
+1. Run `python app.py`
 2. In the File menu (or hotkey Command/Ctrl + O) load one or more JPEGs or TIFFs from a folder
-3. Preview photos in the file list (handy to match photos against your notes)
+3. Preview photos in the file list (handy to match photos against your notes).
-4. Enter the datetime, camera/lens, and exposure info
+4. Enter the datetime, camera/lens, and exposure info.
-5. (Optional) save your camera/lens as a preset, or select a preset
+5. (Optional) save your camera/lens as a preset, or select a preset.
 6. Press Command/Ctrl+S to save EXIF to file.
-The tool auto-advances to the next photo (or previous if the next photo is 'ticked' and the previous photo is not) and retains the previous text entries - if you tend to shoot continuously with the same equipment and settings, this will save time.
+The tool auto-advances to the next photo (or previous if the next photo is 'ticked' and the previous photo is not).
-7. With the file list selected, use the hotkeys Y-L to quickly adjust the datetime (useful if the files are named alphabetically and chronologically, either forwards or in reverse as provided by some labs)
+7. With the file list selected, use the hotkeys Y-L to adjust the datetime.
 8. If you need to amend a previously saved photo, re-selecting a 'ticked' photo will re-load the previously saved EXIF.
 Similarly, checking 'amend' and selecting any photo will also re-load the EXIF.
-This can be used copy/paste EXIF by loading it from a photo in 'amend' mode, then selecting a new photo with no EXIF (no EXIF will not overwrite field text in amend mode)
+This can be used duplicate EXIF by loading it from a photo in 'amend' mode, then selecting a new photo (missing EXIF will not override field text in amend mode).